Spafford (band): Members

 Brian Moss was born on February 22, 1985, in River Vale, New Jersey.
 He started writing music when he was 12 years old.
 Brian moved to Arizona in his twenties and played in several bands in Phoenix and in Prescott before he met Jordan Fairless in 2008 and went on to develop Spafford shortly thereafter.

 Jordan Christopher Fairless was born on September 1, 1985.
 Raised in a musical family in Nashville, Tennessee, Jordan is a multi-instrumentalist.
 He was more a drummer than a bassist when he and Brian first met, and he focused on the bass guitar thereafter.
 Jordan served as a sound engineer at Prescott's Green Room during Spafford's early years.

-Andrew "Red" Johnson was born on December 2, 1980.
-He hails from Belvidere, Illinois, and moved to Phoenix in 2001.
-Red was a pianist, vocalist, and keyboard player in the Phoenix music scene before he joined Spafford for his first show at the Hard Rock in Las Vegas in 2011.

-On November 21, 2022, Andrew "Red" Johnson announced his intention to leave Spafford, citing the desire to spend more time with family.
-His last show with Spafford was December 31st of that year.
-Cory Schechtman was named a permanent replacement.

 Nick Tkachyk was born February 24, 1989, in Tucson, Arizona.
-Nick has been a drummer since birth and would arrange pots and pans to drum on before receiving his first drum kit.
 His first musical endeavor was a ska outfit in high school.
 In addition to playing drums, Nick also creates electronic music.
 Nick took a hiatus from Spafford from 2017 - 2019, being replaced by Cameron LaForest, before rejoining the group for Jazz Festival in New Orleans, LA.

 Chuck "Spafford" Johnson was born on June 23, 1985.
 He is originally from Denver, Colorado.
 Chuck was Spafford's original lighting designer, co-lyricist, and namesake.
-Chuck's lighting design set the stage for Spafford's performances in their early tours.
-Chuck continues to guide both the band's aesthetic and its musical direction.

-Ben Factor stepped in as lighting director for the latter part of 2017.
-Matt Collier is Spafford's current lighting director.
+Andrew "Red" Johnson was born on December 2, 1980.
+He hails from Belvidere, Illinois, and moved to Phoenix in 2001.
+Red was a pianist, vocalist, and keyboard player in the Phoenix music scene before he joined Spafford for his first show at the Hard Rock in Las Vegas in 2011.

+On November 21, 2022, Andrew "Red" Johnson announced his intention to leave Spafford, citing the desire to spend more time with family.
+His last show with Spafford was December 31 of that year.
+Cory Schechtman was named a permanent replacement.

+On March 31, 2025, the band announced on social media that Jordan was no longer a member of the band.